aleffeh/InspectorElectron/README.md

-# InspectorWeb
+# Inspector Electron
-Web interface for the Inspector project.
+Electron implementation of Inspector by @pakerwreah

 Tool to inspect SQLite databases and intercept network requests from mobile applications.